HCMID/HCMID.github.io/index.md

 - Manuscripts of Jerome's *Chronicles*
 - Mathematical diagrams in Greek and Latin manuscripts

+## Hall of Fame ##

+- [grants, conference papers, and publications](hof) from members of HC MID Club.

-## Mission Statement
+## Mission Statement ##

-The aim of the Manuscripts, Inscriptions and Documents Club shall be to further the study of these academic fields: paleography, codicology, epigraphy, as well as the study of languages.
+>The aim of the Manuscripts, Inscriptions and Documents Club shall be to further the study of these academic fields: paleography, codicology, epigraphy, as well as the study of languages.
 We strive for undergraduate inclusion in work normally reserved for the graduate level.

 ### HCMID on twitter ###